The past, present, and future of Wrexham University

 What we’re doing now

 We pride ourselves in our teaching quality and student satisfaction, which has been recognised in university league tables.
-We are currently ranked top 10 in the UK for both Teaching Quality (Times and Sunday Times Good University Guide, 2023) and for Student Satisfaction (Complete University Guide, 2024).
+We are currently ranked top 5 in the UK for both Teaching Quality (The Times and The Sunday Times Good University Guide, 2025) and for Student Satisfaction (Complete University Guide, 2025).

 As our acclaim has grown, our graduate opportunities have also been enhanced with our degree offering.
-The number of Wrexham graduates in full-time employment currently exceeds the UK average and our dedicated Careers team provide support to students for life.
-Students are supported as they study here and beyond.
-We create opportunity and we spark change in the lives of our students whilst they study with us and beyond.
+Our dedicated Careers team are on hand to support our students during their studies and beyond.
+We are passionate about creating opportunity and sparking change in the lives of our students and graduates.

 Looking to the future